Oʻahu Gardening Events

 Join Us!

-The University of Hawai‘i Master Gardener application for the 2025-26 class is CLOSED.
-If you would like to be notified for next yearʻs Spring class, sign-up on the notification list below.
+If you would like to be notified for next yearʻs University of Hawai‘i Master Gardener Spring class, sign-up on the notification list below.

 2026 Notification List: https://forms.gle/wV7P7gWnyES5g6BF6

-We are trying to grow our volunteer program and we invite you to apply.
 The UH Master Gardener Program on O'ahu hosts its introductory training class every Friday (except holidays), 9AM -1PM from February – May and hands-on project sessions on weekdays.
 Please click on the link to view our 2025 MG Course Invitation to Apply and read through our program requirements.
-This program depends on your volunteer commitment.
-If accepted into the program as a volunteer of the University of Hawai‘i Master Gardener Program, you will sign a contract with us to fulfill 50 volunteer hours within the first year of completing the training course (June 2025-May 2026), and includes 30 community service hours.
+If accepted into the program as a volunteer of the University of Hawai‘i Master Gardener Program, you will sign a contract with us to fulfill 50 volunteer hours within the first year of completing the training course (June 2025-May 2026), that includes 30 community service hours.

-Bring your home gardener question to our “Got a Plant Question” Booth at your local farmers market!
+Bring your home gardener question to our “Got a Plant Question” table at the Kapiolani Community College farmers market on the last Saturday of the month.
 Purchase UH Vegetable Seeds for your home garden!

 Educational Outreach